amy-tabb/calico/README.md

 --create-patterns             No arguments, write aruco image patterns from a specification file.
 --network                     No arguments, indicates that this dataset is a camera network or multicamera system.
 --rotating                    No arguments, indicates that this dataset is the rotating type with background.
+--synch-rotate                No arguments, indicates the where there are multiple cameras in the rotating case, that they are synchronized.
+Default is false. (not synchronized).
 --ground-truth                No arguments.
 The ground truth calibration information is available.
+--num-threads                 Number of threads to use.
+Default is # returned by omp_get_max_threads();, currently = 24 --non-incremental             No arguments.
+Set the solving method to use the linear the non-linear match minimization, instead of the default incremental linear/non-linear reprojection error algo.

 DIRECTORIES AND PATHS ----------------------- --input=[STRING]              Mandatory, has to be a directory.
 --output=[STRING]             Mandatory, has to be a directory.
---src-dir=[STRING]            Directory where the source code resides relative to where the executible is being run.
+--src-dir=[STRING]            Directory where the source code resides relative to where the executable is being run.
  Specifically, the location of 'detector_params.yml'  Default is ../src/ .

 CAMERA CALIBRATION OPTIONS --------------------------- --only-camera-cali            No arguments, only perform individual camera calibration, but not network calibration.
 --read-camera-cali            No arguments, read-previously-computed camera calibration from file.
 It should be in the output directory.
---zero-tangent                No arguments.
-In the camera calibration part, sets the tangential components of radial distortion (p1, p2) to zero.
+--non-zero-tangent            No arguments.
+In the camera calibration part, sets the tangential components of radial distortion (p1, p2) to non-zero.
---zero-k3                     No arguments.
-In the camera calibration part, sets the 3rd radial distortion k value to zero.
+--non-zero-k3                 No arguments.
+In the camera calibration part, sets the 3rd radial distortion k value to non-zero.
 --fix-pp                      No arguments.
 In the camera calibration part, sets the principal point to the image center.
 --focal-px=[float]            Initial focal length in pixels for the camera.
 Default is max dimension * 1.2